-Through the Tri-College course exchange, students enrolled at one campus may take courses at the others at no extra cost and without going through separate admissions procedures.
+Through the Tri-College course exchange, students enrolled at one campus may take courses at the other partner campuses at no extra cost and without going through separate admissions procedures.
 Tri-College expands discipline offerings and course availability for students beyond their home campus.
 Tuition is paid only to the home-base campus.
 Courses not eligible for Tri-College registration are those offered through NDSU’s Division of Distance and Continuing Education, off-campus or weekend courses offered through MSUM, most workshops, independent study courses at Concordia College and private music instruction at Concordia.

 The following courses are not eligible for Tri-College registration at NDSCS: